szabgab/rust-digger/README.md

 Please send small pull-requests and make sure each PR changes one thing.

-If you would like to implement a feature, but first you need to refacto the code, please send the PR to refactor the code and only once I accepted that send the change to implement the feature.
+If you would like to implement a feature, but first you need to refactor the code, please send the PR to refactor the code and only once I accepted that send the change to implement the feature.
 This might sound frustrating, but I am not very good at code reviews so if I get a long PR that changes several things that don't have to be changed at once, then I might not understand it and I might not accept it.
-That would be a lot more frutrating to both of us.
+That would be a lot more frustrating to both of us.

 Please either set up the `pre-commit hooks` as described below or run `cargo fmt`, `cargo clippy`, and `cargo test` manually before committing code.